-Transactions between funds: A fund of the management company sells securities to another fund of this management company.
+Transactions between funds: A management company fund sells securities to another management company fund.
 The selling fund has an interest in realizing a price which is as high as possible, the purchasing fund has an interest in a price which is as low as possible.

 Handling and resolution of the conflict of interest: Fund assets of UCITS/AIF (alternative investment funds) are valued by Raiffeisen KAG in accordance with the applicable statutory requirements and on the basis of the general and specific valuation principles.
 Criteria are stipulated here which correspond to statutory requirements.
-Transactions may be executed between two funds of the management company on the basis of the price determined by
+Transactions may be executed between two management company funds on the basis of the price determined by Raiffeisen

-Raiffeisen KAG or of a daily (mixed) price documented by the fund management (with the aim of eliminating bid/offer spreads for the benefit of both funds).
+KAG or of a daily (mixed) price documented by the fund management (with the aim of eliminating bid/offer spreads for the benefit of both funds).